 While large grocers and retailers have recognized the competitive advantage technology offers, convenience stores have been slower to warm to these new trends…until now.
 Increasingly, convenience stores are leveraging mobile-centric technologies to connect, engage, and market to consumers.
-According to a Convenience Store News 2016 study, 47% of chain convenience stores now offer a mobile app, compared to just 29% in 2014.
+According to a convenience store study by Mobiquity, 76% of shoppers agree that an easy-to-use mobile app was crucial for stores to provide consumers.

 Wawa is one convenience chain that has adopted a mobile technology strategy.
-With more than 700 stores along the East Coast, Wawa offers a large fresh food service selection that includes hoagies, coffee, speciality beverages, snacks, and more.
-Using the personalized, location-based features of mobile applications, the c-store chain draws customers in with special offers and incentives designed to boost traffic, sales and customer loyalty.
+With more than 900 stores along the East Coast, Wawa offers a large fresh food service selection that includes hoagies, coffee, specialty beverages, snacks, and more.
+Using the personalized, location-based features of mobile applications, the c-store chain draws customers in with special offers and incentives designed to boost traffic, sales, and customer loyalty.

 All Wawa locations accept mobile payments through the Wawa mobile app, enabling customers to make in-store purchases with more convenience than ever.
 By using mobile pay in conjunction with a point of sale system, c-stores can more accurately track data and inventory and identify sales trends, storing all gathered information on a cloud platform.